dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 > I heard a dog bark loudly at a cat

-After tokenization the following IDs could be assigned:
+After tokenization, the following IDs could be assigned:

 - I (1)
 - heard (2)